 In summary, I would encourage you to be mindful of the impact you are having on those around you – positive or negative and to make sure the story you are creating with your life is the one you want to be told because it will be.
 Perhaps it will be a loved one like me, a colleague or a customer.
 But, your story will be remembered and told by someone.
 The question is will it be worth telling.

 Please feel free to share your thoughts about America, Mike Clough or the lasting impact others have had on your life in the comment section below.
-Or, you can share them privately with me by email at firstname.lastname@example.org
+Or, you can email me directly at email@example.com.

 Susan Fronk, Twin Cities Chapter